ndd21/PHYS281/docs/demo-compound-data-types.md

 <class 'list'>
 ```

-You can access values in a list using their index placed within square brackets `[idx]`.
-The index
+You can access values in a list @(variable) using their @(index) placed within square brackets
-is an integer giving an items location within the list.
-In Python indexes start at zero, e.g.:
+`[idx]`.
+The index is an integer giving an item's location within the list.
+In Python indices start
+at zero, e.g., the first value in a list is obtained with:

 ```python
 print(x[0])